-- 1. Your motorcycle is warranted against defects in workmanship for a period of 1 year from the factory. - 2.
-Paint and Chrome are warranted for a period of six months from the factory. - 3.
+- 1. Your motorcycle is warranted against defects in workmanship and parts for a period of 1 year from the date of purchase (does not apply to Unassembled Kits). - 2.
+Unassembled Kits are warranted against defects in parts only, not workmanship, for a period of 1 year. - 3.
+Paint and Chrome are warranted for a period of 6 months from the factory. - 4.
 Frame, Swingarm and Fenders are warranted against cracks for the duration of ownership by the original purchaser and may be transferable case by case.
-Un-install/Install labor and paint are NOT covered. - 4.
-Fuel and Oil Tanks are warranted against any leaks for the duration of ownership by the orginal purchaser and may be transferable case by case.
 Un-install/Install labor and paint are NOT covered. - 5.
+Fuel and Oil Tanks are warranted against any leaks for the duration of ownership by the original purchaser and may be transferable case by case.
+Un-install/Install labor and paint are NOT covered. - 6.
 BBC-S&S 100 SMOOTH engine is warranted for the duration of 2 years or 20,000 miles, whichever comes first.
-Any engine warranty claims will be directed and handled by the S&S factory only and is NOT transferable. - 6.
+Any engine warranty claims will be directed and handled by the S&S factory only and is NOT transferable. - 7.
 Baker Transmission is warranted for the duration of 2 years or 20,000 miles, whichever comes first.
-Any transmission warranty claims will be directed and handled by the Baker Drivetrain factory only and is transferable. - 7.
-Big Bear Choppers brand of wheels and pulleys are warranted for the duration of 1 year and is transferable. - 8.
+Any transmission warranty claims will be directed and handled by the Baker Drivetrain factory only and is transferable. - 8.
+Big Bear Choppers brand of wheels and pulleys are warranted for the duration of 1 year and is transferable. - 9.
 If your motorcycle was contracted to Big Bear Choppers to build upon spec, Big Bear Choppers will be the sole arbitrator of defective parts.
 A defect is defined as the failure of an original part, or of a replacement part of the same quality, to function as it was designed, in normal use, when properly operated and maintained.